jmcooper/angular-hogwarts-tdd-kata/README.md

 How are we going to end to end test it? **I will click the register link on the catalog menu and notice a message saying it was successful.
 Then I'll look at the schedule page and see the course I just registered for.**

-Are we finished with this story? **It depends, do we have a story disallowing scheduling mutiple course at the same time (with the exception of students using a Time-Turner)?**
+Are we finished with this story? **It depends, do we have a story disallowing scheduling more than one course at the same time (unless they have a Time-Turner)?**

 Yes that is another story. **Then, the software works as expected.
 The code is clean.
 Yes, I would say this story is done.**